Natàlia Cerezo

 Natàlia Cerezo (born 1985, Castellar del Vallés) is a Catalan writer.
-She studied at the Autonomous University of Barcelona, graduating with a degree in Translation and Interpretation.
-She works as a proofreader and translator.

-She published her debut work in 2018, a collection of 15 stories titled A les ciutats amagades (2018), which was translated that same year into Spanish under the title En las ciudades escondidas.
+She graduated with a degree in translation and interpretation from the Autonomous University of Barcelona, working as a translator.
+Her debut work was a collection of 15 short stories in Catalan titled A les ciutats amagades (2018), published in Spanish under the title En las ciudades escondidas.
 In 2018, she won the El Ojo Crítico Award from RNE for narrative excellence.
-The following year, she was named as one of the best young writers in Spain by the 10 de 30 project under the aegis of AECID.